Black-Platypus/prettier-platypus-vscode/README.md

+# My attempt to extend the very limited toolset of _Prettier_ as a formatter for VS Code
+## History
+### 2022-08-30: Fork
+I'm still setting up, no changes have been made to the code yet.

+___
+# Original Readme:
-# Prettier Formatter for Visual Studio Code
+## Prettier Formatter for Visual Studio Code

 [Prettier](https://prettier.io/) is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.